tanin47/svelte-virtual-list-by-tanin/README.md

 Here are the improvements:

-1. Implement a custom scrollbar that supports the total height of ~9,000,000,000,000,000px.
-  * Without the custom scrollbar, the max total height is, in theory, ~33,000,000px.
-  * The original Svelte's virtual list can only support the total height of 16,777,200px (the max padding in Chrome).
+1. Support as many rows as your browser's memory allows.
 2. Support variable height for each row.
-3. Support sticky top rows and sticky left columns.
+3. Support optional sticky top rows and sticky left columns.
 4. Support the detection of reaching the bottom.
 This is useful for supporting a load-more mechanism.
 5. Support wider rows with the horizontal scrollbar.
-6. Support saving the scroll positions on both axes.
+6. Support saving the scroll positions on both axes in the case where you want to restore the previous scroll positions.
 7. Support row index.

 The caveats:
-* You must provide the exact height of each row and the exact width of each column.
+* You must provide the exact height of *every* row and the exact width of *every* column.
 This can be easily done using `canvas` and `measureText`.
 * The row height can be changed but needs a full refresh.
-* The scrollbar is custom and may not look native in some browsers.
+* The row height and column width should be whole numbers.
+In the case of >500,000 rows, we've encountered a rendering issue if the numbers aren't whole.

-The test page generates 80,000,000 rows with the total height of X.
+The test page generates 20,000,000 rows with a single column.
+The scrolling is smooth on Mac M4.

 Installation
 -------------